lucatume/function-mocker-le/README.md

 ```

 Where [function-mocker](https://github.com/lucatume/function-mocker) tries to provide a feature-reach solution to the problem of mocking functions (and more); this project tries to provide just a basic starting point with no opinionated choices about its usage.
 The other functions provided by the libary are just sugar wrappers around the `define` core; see the example and the `/tests` folder for clarity.
+The `undefine($function)` and `undefineAll()` methods will "undefine" functions managed by the Function Mocker LE library; in this context "undefine" means that calling the undefined function will trhow an `tad\FunctionMockerLe\UndefinedFunctionException`.

 ## Tests
 To run the tests install the composer dependencies and run PHPUnit: